 Closing Paragraph: Closing statement.
-State the action you plan to take (e.g., that you welcome the opportunity to discuss your qualifications in further detail; that you look forward to hearing from them; or, that you will be in the area on particular dates and would appreciate the opportunity to meet with someone from the organization at that time, etc.).
+State the action you plan to take (e.g., that you look orward to hearing from them or that you will be in the area on particular dates and would ppreciate the opportunity to meet with someone from the organization at that time, etc.).
 Finally, thank them for their time and consideration.

 Sincerely,

 Signature

 Your Name

 Enclosure(s)